-- Revised synopsis, after the evaluation, shall be submitted within four weeks, failing which the synopsis shall be rejected.
+- In case of revision, the revised synopsis shall be submitted within four weeks, failing which the synopsis shall be rejected.

 - A rejected synopsis may be submitted at any time during a semester for re-examination with a certificate from the supervisor that ‘reasons of rejection have been addressed adequately’.

-- There shall be a maximum of two chances to qualify the PhD research synopsis, and if a scholar fails to qualify the synopsis even after passage of five years from the admission, he/she shall cease to be the student of the University.
+- There shall be a maximum of two chances to qualify the PhD research synopsis, and if a scholar fails to qualify the synopsis even after passage of four years from the admission, he/she shall cease to be the student of the University.

 - A PhD dissertation, as per the approved format, may be submitted after the completion of 30 research Cr.
 Hrs. subject to the conditions that the scholar must have an active registration status at the time of submission and having completed three years of duration.

-- A dissertation shall be cleared for foreign reviews if its similarity index is less than 20% in total, and less than 5% from a single source.
-Similarity from the student’s own published work carried out during the PhD studies shall be excluded.
+- A PhD dissertation shall be cleared for foreign review if its similarity index is less than 20% in total, and less than 5% from a single source.
+Similarity from the student’s own published work carried out during the PhD studies shall be excluded

 - In case of any ambiguity in plagiarism assessment, the following committee shall evaluate the case and submit its recommendations to the BASR for decision: